Sarasota

 Downtown Luxury Stay

 The most polished hotel in Sarasota, on Palm Avenue in the heart of downtown.
 No golf courses are on-property, but the location is central and the property is genuine luxury at $400-700 per night in peak season.
-Works best for groups where the hotel experience is as important as the golf.
+Works best for groups where the hotel experience is as important as the golf and who don't mind the 25-minute commute to Longboat Key.

 Group-Friendly Coastal Option

 Siesta Key is a barrier island connected to Sarasota with consistently ranked public beaches.
-House rentals there give groups space and a beach-adjacent base while staying 20-25 minutes from Bobby Jones and Sarasota National.
+House rentals there give groups space and a beach-adjacent base while staying 15-20 minutes from Bobby Jones and 25 minutes from Longboat.
 Good for groups of four to eight who want kitchen access and afternoon beach time after morning golf.

 Dining